Old Forge, New York: Geography and climate

 According to the United States Census Bureau, the CDP has a total area of 5.1 km2, of which 4.6 km2 are land and 0.5 km2, or 9.06%, are water.

 The primary highway passing through Old Forge is New York State Route 28, leading east 22 mi to Raquette Lake and southwest 26 mi to Route 12 at Alder Creek.
 Old Forge lies along the Moose River at the western end of the Fulton Chain of Lakes.
-The climate is cool summer humid continental.
+The climate is warm summer humid continental.